dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 allows previous outputs to be used as inputs for the next prediction.
 For more information regarding RNNs, have a look at Stanford's freely available [cheastsheet](https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-recurrent-neural-networks).

-For the present purpose, we do not use the vanilla RNN, but a variant of it known as long short-term memory (LSTM) network.
-This latter, which involves components called gates, is often preferred over its competitors due to its better stability with respect to gradient update (vanishing and exploding gradient)
+For our purpose, we do not use the vanilla RNN, but a widely-use variant of it known as long short-term memory (LSTM) network.
+This latter, which involves components called gates, is often preferred over its competitors due to its better stability with respect to gradient update (vanishing and exploding gradient).
 ([to learn more about LSTMs](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)).

 For now, let's simply use a single layer unidirectional LSTM.
 We will, later on, explore the use of more layers and a bidirectional approach.